juvalen/mongo-docker/README.md

-# MongoDB with docker containers in Google Cloud
+# Installs MongoDB cluster with docker containers in Google Cloud

 Creates a mongodb cluster based on docker images in Google Cloud, which are created with Terraform.

-The virtual boxes can run docker containers to hold the nodes.
+A docker swarm is built n the VMs to run docker containers to hold the mongo images.
 Configuration of docker swarm is made with ansible.

-MongoDB cluster boxes is installed using docker swarm.
+MongoDB cluster boxes are installed using docker swarm.

 ## Terraform setup